WooCommerce Tutorial: How to Build an eCommerce Store in 2024

 Yup, you got that right; the user gets the code through the pop-up!

-This makes it so much easier for our customer to just copy the code and immediately go to the cart to use it.
+This makes it so much easier for our customers to just copy the code and immediately go to the cart to use it.

-a) This is an optional step and totally depends whether you would like Sumo to take care of your welcome email.
+This is an optional step and totally depends on whether you would like Sumo to take care of your welcome email.

 When you acquire those KPIs, you might want to take another look at those settings but being a new eCommerce store owner you will want to take small and calculated steps.